Developer-Student-Clubs-VSSUT-Burla/Master-PyAlgo/README.md

 ---

 ### Templates
-- The [Master Template](templates/template.py) works with all versions of Python and has Python 3 behaviour.
+- The [Master Template](templates/template.py) works with all versions of Python and has Python 3 behavior.
 - Version Specific Templates: [PyPy 2](templates/template_pypy2.py), [Python 3](templates/template_py3.py)

 ##